-29 See the later paragraph on generations
+38 See the later paragraph on generations

-Apart from the adaptation of the form factor that is determined by the local curvature and apart from the discrete symmetry set of the QPAD, the natal QPAD's are everywhere in the model the same.
+HYPOTHESIS 1: For a selected generation the following holds: Apart from the discrete symmetry set of the QPAD, the natal QPAD's are everywhere in the model the same.

-Therefore we will call the distribution of objects that is described by this basic form of the selected QPAD generation a Qpattern.
+Therefore we will call the distribution of objects that is described by this basic form of the selected QPAD generation a natal Qpattern.
 For each generation, QPAD's exist in 16 versions that differ in their discrete symmetry set.
 Each Qpattern has a weighted center location, which is called Qpatch.